Masao-Taketani/AI-Scientist-with-Local-LLMs/README.md

 # The AI Scientist with Local LLMs
 This repository is based on [The AI Scientists](https://github.com/SakanaAI/AI-Scientist), but this repository supports local LLMs models, which the original repo does not.
 It is especially good if you or your organization has enough GPUs for you to use.
-Some of the merits are as follows.
+Some of possible advantages are as follows.

-[merits]
 - Don't need to send your data to the closed LLMs.
 - Don't need to spend money on a pay-as-you-go APIs, which is ambiguous and hard to estimate the total costs that you need to pay.
 Besides, even if you decide to utilize one of the closed LLMs later on, using local LLMs first can give you an approximation of the costs